-Third women's march faces winter weather, a shutdown and anti-Semitism charges
+Third Women's March faces winter weather, a shutdown and anti-Semitism charges

 But those in attendance said that these allegations should not disrupt the focus of the Women's March.

+"We believe that the Women’s March has shown itself to be a broad tent, that it has both publicly — in words and in actions — indicated that they are against Anti-Semitism, against bigotry," said David Weinreich, 47, who was attending the march from Silver Spring, Maryland.
+"And while some of the statements that we’ve seen have been concerning, we don’t think that means that we shouldn’t be out here in solidarity with people of all kinds, of all religions, all races, of all backgrounds in support of the issues that we care about."

+Jennifer Beshaw, 49, works in companion care for the elderly and she agreed.
 "As much as it’s concerning, we should be more concerned with the government.
-I’m not saying the stuff that happened isn’t pertinent, but we don’t need to break into fringe groups," said Jennifer Beshaw, 49, who works in companion care for the elderly.
+I’m not saying the stuff that happened isn’t pertinent, but we don’t need to break into fringe groups."

+Douglas Chavarria, 23, lives and works in Maryland.
+He said that gender shouldn’t matter in a conversation over equality, but noted that he was troubled by the allegations of anti-Semitism.

+"We shouldn’t forget what the purpose and the message of this day is and has been for many years: In the 20th century we’re still fighting for women’s rights," Chavarria said.

-Many said that the allegations did not seem to dampen the central tenet of the March — to empower women — which overrode any individuals' actions.
+Many others said that the allegations should not dampen the central tenet of the March — to empower women.
+That goal alone should override any individuals' actions.

 Rebecca Davis, 31, brought her daughter MacKenzie Davis, 10, to the event and MacKenzie was quick to announce that "I already love it."
 She held a sign with a quote by Albus Dumbledore from the Harry Potter book series: "While we may come from different places and speak in different tongues, our hearts beat as one."